 Pat G. Palmer

-phases of the software development life-cycle, including writing software
+ASP.NET and C. Experienced in all phases of the software development

-UNIX shell programming, Ajax and Javascript, and various assembler languages.
+SOAP and REST type web services, Ajax and Javascript, and various assembler

 EDUCATION: